 - severe pain

 Your doctor may suggest a hysteroscopy for several different reasons.
-These are situations where a closer look or minor surgery may be required for your long-term health and well-being.
+These situations require a closer look or minor surgery for your long-term health and well-being.
 If you have questions, be open and honest with your doctor.
 Ask any questions that you need to.